Intermittent fasting

 Main benefits

-• Regulation of blood sugar and body weight
+- Regulation of blood sugar and body weight

-• Reducing inflammation and oxidative stress
+- Reducing inflammation and oxidative stress

-• Mental clarity, better sleep, and consistent energy
+- Mental clarity, better sleep, and consistent energy

-• Improving cardiovascular health and insulin sensitivity
+- Improving cardiovascular health and insulin sensitivity

 Popular types of intermittent fasting

-• 16/8: 16-hour break, 2–3 meals.
+- 16/8: 16-hour break, 2–3 meals.

-• 20/4: one substantial meal daily.
+- 20/4: one substantial meal daily.

-• Periodic fasting: alternate 5 days of eating with 2 days of fasting.
+- Periodic fasting: alternate 5 days of eating with 2 days of fasting.

-Intermittent fasting - Menu and Recipes
+Intermittent Fasting – Menu and Recipes

 Doctor Cip's recommendation

-For an efficient and safe job:
+For an efficient and safe workplace:

-• Berberine – helps regulate blood sugar levels, dosage: 2 capsules per day
+- Berberine – helps regulate blood sugar levels, dosage: 2 capsules per day

-Keep in mind: intermittent fasting is a marathon, not a sprint.
+Remember: Intermittent fasting is a marathon, not a sprint.